 I am a home schooled student, can I still apply?

 We welcome home schooled students into our programs.
 We ask that your teacher recommendation be completed by an individual who can speak to your academic abilities, and is preferably not the parent.
-If you have done any study elsewhere, (taken courses at a local college, music lessons, etc.) that instructor or tutor would be a good source for a recommendation.
+If you have done any study elsewhere, that instructor or tutor would be a good source for a recommendation.
 We're looking specifically for someone who can comment on your level of maturity as well as your academic and personal abilities.

-For more information on program fees, scholarships, deposit, and cancellation policy please visit Fees and Scholarships.
+For more information on program fees, scholarships, and cancellation policy please visit Fees and Scholarships.

 Do you offer scholarship assistance?

 We do have need-based scholarships available for our summer programs.
 In order to be considered for a scholarship, you must complete an Application for Scholarship Assistance and submit to our office by semester deadlines.
 For more information on scholarships, please visit Fees and Scholarships.

 I am a WashU employee, can I use my tuition benefit for these programs?

-It is possible for employees to use their WashU tuition benefit to help pay for the High School Summer Scholars Program.
-You are only allowed eight semesters worth of tuition assistance per child and the High School Summer Scholars Program would count as one of those semesters.
+It is possible for employees to use their WashU tuition benefit to help pay for the for credit programs.
+You are only allowed eight semesters worth of tuition assistance per child and our programs would count as one of those semesters.
 Please contact the Office of Human Resources for further information.
 Our noncredit programs are not eligible for this tuition benefit.

 We do offer a 10% discount to all admitted students of benefits-eligible WashU employees.
-This discount applies to all of our programs which include: High School Summer Scholars, High School Summer Institutes, Middle School Summer Challenge, and Early College Scholars.
 In order to qualify for the discount, a student must be admitted to an eligible program and be a dependent child both by relation (birth, legally adopted, or step-child) and financially to a benefits-eligible WashU employee.
-A completed WashU Employee Discount Verification Form must also be submitted to our office by May 1.
+For more information on the employee discount, please visit Fees and Scholarships.